 - Your Instructor can provide extra help during scheduled office hours or by appointment.

-- Tutors are available on a walk in basis at the Math Resource Area (Peck 1414)
+- Tutors are available on a walk in basis at the Tutoring Resource Center (SSC 1252)

-- Student solutions manuals for the text are available at the University Bookstore or for use in the Math Resource Area.
+- Student solutions manuals for the text are available for use in the Tutoring Resource Center.

 Students needing special academic accommodations must have a documented disability and an ID CARD from Disability Support Services and must discuss with the instructors those accommodations that are needed by the end of the first week of classes.

 SIUE will not tolerate inappropriate behavior, cheating, or plagiarism.
 Failure to follow these rules may result in a zero on a paper or test, a failing grade for a course, or even expulsion from school.
 Students may refer to the SIUE booklet "Student Conduct and Student Grievances: Rights and Responsibilities", if they have questions about the policy.

 - Fractions, equivalent fractions and simplifying fractions